mariokreitz/auth-api-test/README.md

 }
 ```

-### 6. Restart and Recovery
+### 5. Restart and Recovery

-To ensure the containers automatically restart on failure, the `restart` policy is set to `unless-stopped` in the `docker-compose.yml` file:
+To ensure the containers restart automatically on failure, the `restart` policy is configured to `unless-stopped` in the `compose.yaml` file:

 ```yaml
 services: